Court Orders & Enforcement in the U.K.

 If enforcement is unsuccessful, the judgment creditor only has to pay a Compliance fee.
 With this in mind it is always advisable to check the current address you have for the subject as if the HCEO attends an incorrect address the compliance fee will be due

-Check the address before transfer up with this service
+Check the address before transfer up

 The Types of Enforcement Action Taken in Scotland